 docker stack deploy 👍

-Docker won't start an image with a bind-mount to a non-existent file, so prepare an empty acme.json (with the appropriate permissions) by running:
+Docker won't start a service with a bind-mount to a non-existent file, so prepare an empty acme.json (with the appropriate permissions) by running:

 touch /var/data/traefik/acme.json chmod 600 /var/data/traefik/acme.json